joyboseroy/joyboseroy/README.md

 I'm a Data Scientist and ML researcher with 15+ years of experience (10+ in machine learning), currently at Ericsson Global, Bangalore.
 My work spans across spiking neural networks, large language models, AI applications in various domains such as web browser.

-I bridge theory and application—building practical ML systems while staying close to neuroscience-inspired computing and the evolving ethical landscape of AI.
+I building practical ML systems while staying close to neuroscience-inspired computing and the evolving ethical landscape of AI.
+This github just has some mostly toy projects and some code for a couple of research papers.

 ---